-Undiscounted future cash flows to be generated from the asset group including goodwill related to Life Innovation business are calculated on the basis of the business plans that are prepared, reflecting past experiences and external and internal information, and approved by the Board of Directors.
-Principal assumptions are the time of completion of developing new products, etc. and the sales forecasts after their launch.
+For fixed assets or asset groups for which there is an indication of impairment, the undiscounted future cash flows from such assets or asset groups are calculated on the basis of the business plans that are prepared, reflecting past experiences and external and internal information, and approved by the Board of Directors.
+Principal assumptions are the sales volumes and sales prices included in the forecast of undiscounted future cash flows from the assets or asset groups.